2025 Primera Nacional: Torneo Reducido

-The teams placing second to eighth place in each zone, along with the loser of the championship final will play the Torneo Reducido for the second and last promotion berth to Primera División, in which teams will be seeded in each round according to their final placement in the first stage of the tournament.
+The teams placing second to eighth place in each zone, along with the loser of the championship final played the Torneo Reducido for the second and last promotion berth to the Liga Profesional, in which teams were seeded in each round according to their final placement in the first stage of the tournament.
 The first round was played over a single leg, at the stadium of the higher-seeded team.
-The second round (in which the championship final loser will enter the Reducido), the semi-finals and the finals will be played over two legs, with the higher-seeded team hosting the second leg.
-In all rounds except for the final, the higher-seeded team will advance in case of a tie, with a penalty shoot-out set to be played in case of a draw in the final.
+The second round (in which the championship final loser entered the Reducido), the semi-finals and the finals were played over two legs, with the higher-seeded team hosting the second leg.
+In all rounds except for the final, the higher-seeded team advanced in case of a tie, with a penalty shoot-out set to be played in case of a draw in the final.